Once you’ve done the mental work, there comes a point you have to throw yourself into action and put your heart on the line. – Phil Jackson

 Most experienced entrepreneurs cover up their mistakes so that you don’t see them anymore.
 On the outside, it looks like everything they do is perfect, but you don’t see the tucking and rolling that happens behind the scenes.
 They’ve learned not to let minor missteps and obstacles sap their energy and confidence — again, it’s a matter of emotional fortitude and resolve.

-Rather than reading this post and seeing what you lack, I hope you’re looking at it for what it is — a reminder that success takes stamina, and you get stamina by training and experience.
+Rather than reading this post and seeing what you lack, I hope you’re looking at it for what it is — a reminder that success requires stamina, and you get stamina by training and experience.
+(Tweet this.)

 You get out there and see what works and what doesn’t.